Pure braid group actions on category O modules: Introduction

 \subsection{Acknowledgments}

-We are grateful to Pavel Etingof for persistently asking us about extending the main result of \cite{toledano-08,toledano-16,appel-toledano-15} to pure braid groups, and for comments on an earlier version of this paper.
+We heartily thank Pavel Etingof for persistently asking us about extending the main result of \cite{toledano-08,toledano-16,appel-toledano-15} to pure braid groups, and for his detailed comments on, and very careful reading of, an earlier version of this paper.